Record usage for billing with the API

 Note

-If you’re a Connect platform that is making requests on behalf of a connected account using the Stripe-Account
+If you’re a Connect platform making requests on behalf of a connected account using the Stripe-Account

 header, you’re subject to regular Stripe rate limits, which is 100 operations per second.

 With the API v2, you can send up to 10,000 events per second to Stripe using meter event streams.
-Contact sales to access sending up to 100,000 events per second.
+This works in live mode only.

 Note

-Due to the large volume of API requests, we don’t include Meter Event Stream requests in the Workbench Logs tab.
+Because of the large volume of API requests, we don’t include meter event stream requests in the Workbench Logs tab.

 Warning